Updated

 3. Will I lose my license for not paying?

 Yes.
 People with unpaid class B traffic infraction tickets in Colorado have what is called an outstanding judgment warrant (OJW).
 People with an OJW will have their driver’s license suspended by the Colorado Department of Revenue (DMV).
-And the DMV will block the issuance or renewal of a driver’s license to anyone with an OJW.
+The DMV will block the issuance or renewal of a driver’s license to anyone with an OJW.

 4. What are examples?